mahaloz/ctf-wiki-en/docs/misc/picture/png.md

 ### IDAT

-IDAT (Image Data Chunk):It stores the actual image data which contains multiple image chucks in the data stream.
+IDAT (Image Data Chunk): It stores the actual image data which contains multiple image chucks in the data stream.
 -   Stores image data
 -   Contains multiple image chucks in the data stream
 -   Uses a derivative of LZ77 algorithm to perform compression